GraphPilot: Grounded Scene Graph Conditioning for Language-Based Autonomous Driving: Conclusion

 {

 }

 \maketitlesupplementary

-This supplementary document provides additional information to support the results presented in the main paper.
+This supplementary material provides additional information to support the results presented in the main paper.
 We include detailed implementation settings, full training-time measurements, extended quantitative results, and additional qualitative analyses.
-All supplementary content is intended to increase reproducibility and offer full transparency of our experimental pipeline.
+All supplementary content is intended to enhance reproducibility and provide full transparency into our experimental pipeline.